tang-jh/covid-api-data/README.md

 - Map
     - Baselayer from OpenStreetMap
-    - Vector layer from processed geojson data derived from NaturalEarthData @50m_admin_0 level
+    - Vector layer from processed geojson data derived from NaturalEarthData `@50m_admin_0 level`

 - Chart
-    - TBC
+    - Linechart for country's history of confirmed/death cases
+    - Piechart for country's percentage population of vaccinated individuals

 ### App method